1.0 A Sister to All Guides

 Girlguiding clearly understands and supports this routine and very commonly applied safeguarding measure.
 They strictly apply a single-sex communal accommodation policy when it comes to the sons of Leaders.
 Indeed it is considered so normal that parents take for granted and fully expect their daughters to be sharing only with other female children.

 Privacy and dignity: Sex segregation for sleeping and undressing is customary and is considered normal practice to maintain the privacy and dignity of both sexes.
 Girls may be embarrassed about their changing bodies and dealing with periods.
-For some girls, their religion prevents them from sharing accommodation with males (Religion is also a protected characteristic in the Equality Act).
-Some girls who have been assaulted or abused by a male would not feel able to attend residential trip if there was possibility of sharing accommodation with a male.
+For some girls, their religion prevents them from sharing accommodation with males.
+(Religion is also a protected characteristic in the Equality Act).
+Some girls who have been assaulted or abused by a male would not feel able to attend residential trips if there was the possibility of sharing accommodation with a male.

 Safety: There are also the obvious safeguarding issues regarding the mixing of the sexes.
 Sexes are separated in this way to reduce the risk of under-age sexual intercourse, pregnancy, transmission of STDs and/or unwanted sexual attention, touching, assault or rape.
 This is not because society thinks all males are sexual predators but simply acknowledges the risk is real and based on solid evidence.
 A recent government report says “Sexual harassment and sexual violence in schools is a significant issue which affects a large number of children and young people, particularly girls, across the country.
 Evidence shows that the majority of perpetrators of this abuse are boys, and the majority of victims are girls”.
 Single-sex accommodation is a very simple and common sense practical measure to reduce the likelihood of sexual activity – consenting or non-consenting.

 All of the same safeguarding considerations still apply when assessing the impact and risks associated with letting transgender children sleep with the opposite sex.
 A boy who identities as a girl is still physically male and in most cases any ‘transition’ will have only been a ‘social transition‘.
-This involves wearing ‘girls’ clothes, perhaps wearing makeup, growing long hair and going by a girl’s name and female pronouns.
+This involves wearing ‘girls’ clothes, perhaps wearing make-up, growing long hair and going by a girl’s name and female pronouns.
 This social transition requires no specialist or medical supervision.
 Only 1 in 7 children referred to gender specialists are prescribed any form of medical intervention.
 Genital reassignment surgery is not allowed under the of age 18 in the UK and in most cases, due to the seriousness of the decision, will not be supported by the NHS until very much older.
 A boy who identifies as a girl is still a male child with a functioning penis and testicles and is indistinguishable from any other male child for risk assessment processes.

 4.3 Girlguiding is not taking these concerns seriously.